Ercole Consalvi: Policy of Papal Neutrality

 For the remainder of the pontificate of Pius VII, Consalvi was the virtual ruler of Rome.
 Consalvi went on to reform the administration of Rome and to some extent modernized the city.
 He was said to be so much in control of the pope that Pius would have to wait at the gates of paradise until the cardinal came from purgatory with the keys.
 He concluded another Concordat with France in 1817 and in 1818 was instrumental in the re-establishment of the English College.
 He retired when Pius died in 1823.
 At the time of his own death the following year, he headed the Sacred Congregation for the Propagation of the Faith to which he had just been appointed a few days prior.
 Although a consummate diplomat and man of the world, Consalvi has been called "one of the purest glories of the Church of Rome".

-He secured the Protestant artist Thorwaldsen's right to create the burial monument for Pope Pius VII in St. Peter's Basilica in Rome.
+He secured the Protestant artist Thorvaldsen's right to create the burial monument for Pope Pius VII in St. Peter's Basilica in Rome.

 Consalvi died in 1824 and is buried in the Church of San Marcello al Corso.